 In the end, we are people dealing with people.

 Recently a client had much higher expectations than what was scoped out in their proposal.
 The client pushed for immediacy and continued to scope creep.
-We just had an honest conversation that we were not a perfect match, and let’s end it rather than wasting time.
-We had a good relationship with the client, so they appreciated our honesty, and found a better partner for their needs.
+We just had an honest conversation that we were not a perfect match, and let’s end it rather than waste time.
+We had a good relationship with the client, so they appreciated our honesty and found a better partner for their needs.
 Better to fail fast.

 The Infamous Disappearing Act